ekaterinailin/AltaiPony/paper.md

-After de-trending, `FlareLightCurve.find_flares()` returns the occurrence times, amplitudes, durations, and relative energies of all flares above the detection threshold in the residual light curve using an adjustable iterative sigma-clipping procedure to identify candidate events[@davenport2016].
+After de-trending, `FlareLightCurve.find_flares()` returns the occurrence times, amplitudes, durations, and relative energies of all flares above the detection threshold in the residual light curve using an adjustable iterative sigma-clipping procedure to identify candidate events [@davenport2016].

-Usually, the measured flare amplitudes and durations differ systematically from their intrinsic properties due to the astrophysical and instrumental properties of the light curves in which they were found.
+Usually, the measured flare amplitudes and durations differ systematically from their intrinsic properties due to the astrophysical and instrumental characteristics of the light curves in which they were found.
-Therefore, `AltaiPony` features an injection-recovery pipeline for synthetic flares with visualization aids that quantifies the cumulated effects of noise patterns, time sampling, de-trending and flare finding procedure of choice.
+Therefore, `AltaiPony` features an injection-recovery pipeline for synthetic flares that quantifies the cumulated effects of noise patterns, time sampling, de-trending and flare finding procedure of choice.
 `FlareLightCurve.sample_flare_recovery()` generates the synthetic data and performs the full flare search.
-The resulting sample can be used to determine the recovery probability and energy bias of the candidates in the original light curve.
+The resulting sample can be used to determine the recovery probability and energy bias of candidate events in the original light curve.

 Flare frequency distributions (FFDs) follow a power law in energy $E$: